masudur-rahman/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ## Storage (`storage`)

-- `BUCKET_URL`: URL of Bucket where files, such as, attachments, avatars, etc. are stored.
-If unset, file://<current_directory> is used to maintain backward compatibility.
-Consult https://gocloud.dev/howto/blob/ for URL format for various cloud providers.
+- `BUCKET_URL`: URL of bucket where files are stored (such as attachments, avatars, etc.).
+If unset, `BUCKET_URL` defaults to `file:// <AppWorkPath>`.
+Consult https://gocloud.dev/howto/blob for URL format for various cloud providers and their credential paths and env variables.

 ## Other (`other`)